Saartje87/pbjs-0.6/docs/PB-$.md

 > mouseenter / mouseleave support
 > normalized event for older browsers (tested on ie 7/8)
 > normalized event properties/methods; currentTarget, preventDefault(), stopPropagation()
+> Custom events are not supported in pbjs, could use the PB.Obersver class tho

 ###### Signature
 ```javascript